ALEEEHU/Awesome-Text2X-Resources/README.md

         year={2023}
 }

+@inproceedings{petrovich24stmc,
+    title     = {Multi-Track Timeline Control for Text-Driven 3D Human Motion Generation}, author    = {Petrovich, Mathis and Litany, Or and Iqbal, Umar and Black, Michael J. and Varol, G{\"u}l and Peng, Xue Bin and Rempe, Davis}, booktitle = {CVPR Workshop on Human Motion Generation}, year      = {2024}
+}

+@misc{ponce2024in2in,
+      title={in2IN: Leveraging individual Information to Generate Human INteractions}, author={Pablo Ruiz Ponce and German Barquero and Cristina Palmero and Sergio Escalera and Jose Garcia-Rodriguez}, year={2024},
+      eprint={2404.09988},
+      archivePrefix={arXiv},
+      primaryClass={cs.CV}
+}

+@article{barquero2024seamless,
+  title={Seamless Human Motion Composition with Blended Positional Encodings}, author={Barquero, German and Escalera, Sergio and Palmero, Cristina}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, year={2024}
+}

+@inproceedings{wang2024move,
+  title={Move as You Say, Interact as You Can: Language-guided Human Motion Generation with Scene Affordance}, author={Wang, Zan and Chen, Yixin and Jia, Baoxiong and Li, Puhao and Zhang, Jinlu and Zhang, Jingze and Liu, Tengyu and Zhu, Yixin and Liang, Wei and Huang, Siyuan}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2024}
+}

+@article{humantomato,
+  title={HumanTOMATO: Text-aligned Whole-body Motion Generation}, author={Lu, Shunlin and Chen, Ling-Hao and Zeng, Ailing and Lin, Jing and Zhang, Ruimao and Zhang, Lei and Shum, Heung-Yeung}, journal={arxiv:2310.12978}, year={2023}
+}

 @misc{gillman2024selfcorrecting,
   title={Self-Correcting Self-Consuming Loops for Generative Model Training}, author={Nate Gillman and Michael Freeman and Daksh Aggarwal and Chia-Hong Hsu and Calvin Luo and Yonglong Tian and Chen Sun},